tokenized/envelope/README.md

 `PUSH_OP Envelope Data`
 Push data containing [protobuf](https://developers.google.com/protocol-buffers/) encoded data containing payload protocol version, content type, and content identifier as well as MetaNet and encrypted payloads.

+The Protobuf message definitions are in [api/messages.proto](./api/messages.proto).

-If the main payload is protobuf encoded, then the encrypted payloads can also contain protobuf encoded data that can be appended to the payload before decoding with protobuf.
+If the main payload is protobuf encoded, then the encrypted payloads can also contain protobuf encoded data.
+Then after the encrypted payloads are decrypted they can be appended to the main payload before decoding with protobuf.
 This allows selected fields to be encrypted.

 `PUSH_OP Payload`
 The envelopes main payload.